One of the best pieces of evidence you can collect in a car accident case is witness testimony.

 Memory Issues – Occasionally, a witness will have a memory issue like Alzheimer’s disease.
 Opposing lawyers will use this information to discount that testimony.

 The job of your St. Louis car accident attorney is the compile every piece of information that can help you in your case, then present it in a way that gets you the compensation you deserve.
-One kind of evidence that you may use is witness testimony, but it is important to understand that, depending on the witness, credibility can be an issue.
+One kind of evidence that you may use is a witness testimony, but it is important to understand that, depending on the witness, credibility can be an issue.
 No matter what the conditions of your case might be, it is best to consult with an experienced car accident attorney as soon as possible following an accident.